© Trip Advisor

 If you want a great British or American style burger in a decent bar-restaurant, there are two obvious choices in Les Deux Alpes: Smithy’s and The Spot.

 Smithy’s Restaurant is upstairs from their lively late-night bar and has a much more relaxed ambiance.
 The burgers on offer here include classic beef, chicken and veggie combinations, as well as some that only just qualify as burgers.
-I went for La Maman – sliced, pepper-crusted fillet steak with mushrooms, mozzarella, rocket pesto and roasted tomato chutney.
-If you are not looking for a burger, Smithy’s serves a good choice of chargrilled and Tex-Mex dishes too.
+If you're not looking for a burger, Smithy’s serves a good choice of chargrilled and Tex-Mex dishes too.

-My personal favourite for burgers is The Spot.
-Now in its fourth year, the ‘Build your own burger’ menu has been a success from day one.
+At The Spot the ‘Build your own burger’ menu has been a success from day one.
 Fill in the provided form with your choice of bread, patty(ies) and other fillings from a long list of options, then let the chefs create your masterpiece.
-There are a few ready-made burgers if you are not feeling inspired but building your own is much more fun.
+There are a few ready-made burgers if you're not feeling inspired but building your own is much more fun.
 Take the time to name your burger and you could win the burger of the week competition for a free meal.
 The menu also includes pizzas, steaks, fish and veggie options.

-If you are looking for a more authentic US style burger, two new American style restaurants have opened for this winter and last.
+If you're looking for a more authentic US style burger, two new American style restaurants have opened for this winter and last.

 Gourmet French burgers

-New last year, and definitely oozing class, the Chamois Lodge is edging towards the upper end of the market in town.
-The attention to detail in the refurbishment of the old Hotel Chamois has been superb.
+Chamois Lodge is edging towards the upper end of the market in town.
 The menu is full of gourmet French cuisine, and it includes a couple of very nice burgers.